Financing your MBA

 The Asian Future Leaders Scholarship Program

-- Be a national of an Asian country
+- Be a national of an Asian country or region

 - Have high proficiency in English